nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 ### GPU-Resident Operators

 GPU-resident operators inherit from `holoscan::GPUResidentOperator` instead of the standard `holoscan::Operator` class.
 These operators:

 - Execute entirely on the GPU using CUDA kernels
 - Use device memory for input/output ports
 - Are captured into CUDA Graphs

 ### GPU-Resident Fragments

 A GPU-resident Fragment is created by composing GPU-resident operators.
 The framework automatically detects that a `holoscan::Fragment` should use GPU-resident graphs when all operators in the fragment inherit from `holoscan::GPUResidentOperator`.
-Currently, only linear chains of operators are supported.
-A DAG of operators will be supported in the future.
+GPU-resident execution supports acyclic operator graphs with a single source operator.
+During initialization, the framework flattens the graph in topological order before connecting device memory and capturing `compute()` calls into CUDA Graphs.

 To create a GPU-resident Fragment:

 1. Create operators that inherit from `holoscan::GPUResidentOperator`
 2. Compose them in a standard Fragment using `make_operator<>()` and `add_flow()`
 3. The framework will automatically enable GPU-resident graphs during initialization